Flight Training Security Program (FTSP)

 After you submit your flight training request, Angel City Flyers will be notified to validate or reject knowledge of your intent to receive flight training.

 Does it cost anything?

 If your request is validated, TSA will send detailed payment instructions via email.
-When you receive the email, you may login to your AFSP account at www.flightschoolcandidates.gov and pay the $130 processing fee.
+When you receive the email, you may login to your FTSP account at https://fts.tsa.dhs.gov and pay the $130 processing fee.